 With every conversation we have, good or bad that conversation becomes part of new conversations.
 Through unconscious bias, conversations that have taken place, never stay within the confinements of the original conversation.

 All previous conversations will unconsciously follow us into new relationships with us apportioning blame on those who have nothing to do with those previous conversations.
 In other words, we’ve moved on physically, but emotionally any issues we’re carrying unconsciously, automatically become part of our conscious thinking.

 All issues from our past will come back, unless we have dealt with them.
 We implicit unconscious bias, by making quick judgments and assessments of people and situations, without us realising that’s what we’re doing.

-We know that biases are brought about through our unconscious thoughts influenced by previous relationships, cultural environment and personal experiences.
+We also know that biases are brought about through unconscious thoughts influenced by previous relationships, cultural environment and personal experiences.
 Those who are biased, believe what they want to believe; often refusing to take into consideration the opinion of others.

-It’s a bias towards one way of thinking, often based on those who have had had the most influence on us and not what’s being presented to us.
+It’s a bias towards one way of thinking, often based on those who have had had the most influence on us and not what is being presented to us.
 Unconscious bias can stem from more than one person who have had influences on us, or may simply come from one person, who has had the most influence on us.